National Debt Service is a recognised debt charity in the UK. They offer help to people who are struggling to manage their debt problems.

 Your advisor will become your trustee and contact your creditors for you.

-National debt service provides advice to individuals with debt problems.
-They offer a wide range of debt solutions, advice on budgeting, and also help you manage your finances.
+National Debt Service provides advice to individuals with debt problems.
+Their service includes offering a wide range of debt solutions, advice on budgeting, and also help you manage your finances.

 If you consider taking a Debt Management Plan (DMP) with them, they contact your creditors for you as well.

-The national debt service offers a wide range of debt solutions for you to pick from.
-However, it is important to understand your advisor could suggest a debt solution based on your financial situation and affordability.
+The National Debt Service offers information about a wide range of debt solutions.
+Your advisor may suggest a debt solution based on your financial situation and affordability.

 - Individual Voluntary Arrangement (IVA)